 The Cornell Law School awards over $4 million in institutional aid each year to new and returning students.
 Almost 50% of Law School students receive scholarship assistance.
-To be considered for institutional aid please complete the Cornell Law School Financial Aid Information Sheet and Need Access Report by March 14 and submit both 2013 parent and 2013 student tax returns to the Financial Aid office.
+To be considered for institutional aid please complete the Cornell Law School Financial Aid Information Sheet and Need Access Report by March 16 and submit both 2014 parent and 2014 student federal tax returns to the Financial Aid office.

 Students who enroll in the first year without receiving a Law School scholarship should not expect to receive scholarship funds in the second or third year, except in extremely unusual circumstances.